aiviaghost/CTF_Writeups/ImaginaryCTF/Web/Sinking_Calculator/README.md

 self.__init__.__globals__.__builtins__.__import__("os").popen("cat flag | xxd -b").read()
 ```

 I felt a little stuck at this point with the process of finding shorter paths to the ```os``` module so I played a bit with the command to read the flag and found two neat little tricks.
-There is a command similar to cat that also prints line numbers called "nl", one character shorter than cat.
+There is a command similar to cat that also prints line numbers called ```nl```, one character shorter than ```cat```.
 We can also use "*" instead of specifically reading just the file "flag", saving us 3 characters.

 ```python
 self.__init__.__globals__.__builtins__.__import__("os").popen("nl * | xxd -b").read()